- A - B - C - D - E - F - G - H - I - J - K - L - M - N - O - P - Q - R - S - T - U - V - W - X

-Welcome to the acronym glossary for the Division of Information Technology!
+Welcome to the Division of Information Technology acronym glossary!

 AAR - stands for 'After Action Review' and is a structured review or de-brief (debriefing) process for analyzing what happened, why it happened, and how it can be done better by the participants and those responsible for the project or event.